Australian-Text-Analytics-Platform/workbench-sydney-speaks/README.md

 A workbench for corpus tools accessing the Sydney Speaks corpus.
 This workbench is based on the GLAM Workbench - https://github.com/GLAM-Workbench/glam-workbench-template .
 For more information see the [Workbench for Sydney Speaks corpus](https://glam-workbench.net/workbench-for-sydney-speaks-corpus/) section of the GLAM Workbench.

+## Access and use of the Sydney Speaks corpus

+This workbench requires any user to already have access to the Sydney Speaks corpus with an appropriate API key established.
+Depending on the notebook, this key may need to be supplied in the [notebooks/vars.env](https://github.com/Australian-Text-Analytics-Platform/workbench-sydney-speaks/tree/master/notebooks/vars.env) file for the notebook to function.

+Remember to respect the contents and context of the corpus and follow any requirements of any license agreed to when obtaining the access.

 ## Notebook topics

 * [LDACA-Sydney-Speaks notebook](https://github.com/Australian-Text-Analytics-Platform/workbench-sydney-speaks/tree/master/notebooks/ldaca-sydney-speaks.ipynb) – Example notebook to run against LDACA